Ramsej Fort

 Ramsej or Ramshej Fort is a small fort located 10 km north-west of Nashik, in the Indian state of Maharashtra.
 The fort is located on the Nashik-Vapi route.

+In April 1682, Mughal forces under Aurangzeb and led by Shahabuddin Khan attacked the fort at Ramsej which were held by the Marathas.
+A months-long effort to take control of the fort ended in failure, ending in the retreat of the Mughals.